Azure/azure-powershell/src/Monitor/Monitor/help/Az.Monitor.md

 To update other fields use the CreateOrUpdate method.

 ### [Update-AzDataCollectionEndpoint](Update-AzDataCollectionEndpoint.md)
-Update part of a data collection endpoint.
+update a data collection endpoint.

 ### [Update-AzDataCollectionRule](Update-AzDataCollectionRule.md)
 Update a data collection rule.

 ### [Update-AzDataCollectionRuleAssociation](Update-AzDataCollectionRuleAssociation.md)
-Update an association.
+update an association.

 ### [Update-AzInsightsPrivateLinkScope](Update-AzInsightsPrivateLinkScope.md)
 Update for private link scope